American League Central capsules

 Hot Spot: Starting Rotation.
 Duffy showed signs of blossoming into an ace late last year, but is yet to put it all together for a full season.
 Hammel was signed after the tragic death of RHP Yordano Ventura in a car accident in the Dominican Republic.
 Vargas barely pitched last season after coming back from elbow surgery.
 Karns has intriguing potential, but might end up in the bullpen unless he lives up to it quickly.

 Outlook: Royals GM Dayton Moore thinks his starting rotation is the best it has been during his tenure, even if just about every spot is tenuous.
 He also thinks Kansas City has more power at the plate this year thanks to Moustakas' return from a torn ACL and the signing of Moss.
+Paulo Orlando (.302, 5, 43, 14 SBs) will replace Soler in right field at the start of the season.
 But there are plenty of question marks up and down the lineup, not to mention on the pitching staff, and several things must break right for Kansas City to make noise in the AL Central and take a run at its third World Series appearance in four years.

 Chicago White Sox